secoda/gitbook/integrations/data-warehouses/native-snowflake/native-snowflake.md

 SELECT * FROM SECODA_APP.MONITORING.LIST_MONITORS();
 ```

-{% hint style="info" %}
-Monitor results are synchronized with Secoda and processed by a scheduled job that runs every 5 minutes.
-There may be a short delay before new measurements appear or updated values are reflected.
-{% endhint %}

 ## Catalog

 {% hint style="warning" %}
-The Catalog functionality is currently in development and will be available soon.
+The Catalog functionality will be available soon.
 {% endhint %}

 When available, the Catalog feature will allow you to automatically discover, explore, and document your Snowflake data assets directly through the Native App.